digital-land/digital-land/content/guidance/developer-contributions/index.md

 * [developer agreement contributions](/guidance/developer-contributions/developer-agreement-contribution_YYYYMMDD.csv)
 * [developer agreement transactions](/guidance/developer-contributions/developer-agreement-transaction_YYYYMMDD.csv)

 If it helps, you can use the above example files and enter your developer contributions data.
 You must follow the guidelines below, then 'save as .csv file'.
-You can use software such as Excel, Google Sheets or Apple Numbers, as long as they meet the requirements of this guidance.
+You can use software such as Microsoft Excel, Google Sheets or Apple Numbers, as long as they meet the requirements of this guidance.

 Each of the .csv files must: